Learn why democratic leadership is the most desirable leadership style

 Characteristics of democratic leadership

-Democratic leadership is the best style for leaders that want their team to contribute to the decision-making process.
-Democratic leaders typically have the following characteristics:
+Democratic leadership is the best style for leaders who want their team to contribute to the decision-making process.
+A democratic leader typically:

-Encourage creativity: Democratic leaders believe that there is no such thing as a silly answer, and encourage staff to ideate and suggest thoughts, no matter how simple or wild.
+Encourages creativity: Democratic leaders believe that there's no such thing as a silly answer, and encourage staff to think out of the box.

-Showcase a “team player” attitude: Democratic leaders lead by example and maintain a team player attitude.
-This supports the group and prompts others to adopt this mindset, creating psychological safety for employees to speak their minds and collaborate.
+Showcases a “team player” attitude: Democratic leaders lead by example.
+Their team player attitude prompts group members to adopt a similar mindset, creating psychological safety for employees to speak their minds and collaborate.

-Respect flexibility: Democratic leaders understand that everyone has their own way of working, and often trust employees to get from problem to proposed solution in a flexible way.
-The leaders are still responsible for creating a brief and setting task boundaries to ensure that outcomes are in line with expectations.
+Respects flexibility: Democratic leaders understand that everyone has their own way of working.
+They trust employees to ideate proposed solutions in a flexible way, while setting terms to keep outcomes in line with expectations.

 Advantages of democratic leadership

 There are pros and cons to democratic leadership.
-A few of the benefits include:
+A few of the benefits are:

 It invites participation